adbar/trafilatura/README.rst

 Direct installation of the latest available code (see build status above): ``pip install git+https://github.com/adbar/trafilatura.git``

-For all experimental functionality please use ``pip install trafilatura[all]`` Most notably: language detection and faster processing of downloads.
-The ``cchardet`` package is currently not working on some macOS versions.
+For all experimental functionality please use ``pip install trafilatura[all]`` Most notably: language detection, faster processing of downloads, and more efficient deduplication.
+The ``cchardet`` package is currently not working on some macOS versions while the ``lru_dict``package might not work out of the box on Windows.

 (For infos on dependency management of Python packages see `this discussion thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_)